Analysis | Is it possible that the partisan divide has stalled?

 As you can see in the graphs at the bottom, there’s not a clear pattern of districts moving left or right.
 About 60 percent of districts that shifted to the right already had Republican-leaning PVI scores in Cook’s 2020 assessment.
 About 44 percent of the districts that shifted to the left were Democrat-leaning last year.

 What’s particularly interesting about Cook’s analysis is the districts that sit in the middle of that graph.
-There are, by Cook’s count, 78 districts in which the PVI score is within 5 points — swing districts in its vernacular.
+There are, by Cook’s count, 78 districts in which the PVI score is within five points — swing districts in its vernacular.
 It’s the solid-colored circles on the graph below.

-Notable here is how many of those districts are now represented by more-liberal representatives.
+Notable here is how many of those districts are now represented by more liberal representatives.
 This is in part a function of the Democrats winning the House in 2018, a flip that depended on winning more-purple suburban areas.

 Over time, Cook’s David Wasserman and Ally Flinn write, the number of swing districts has shrunk.
 After the 1996 presidential contest, there were 164 swing districts, more than a third of the total.
 By the 2017 iteration, that figure had declined to 72 districts, about 17 percent of the total.